 5. The lake’s bottom is the second-deepest spot in the United States

-One of the most remarkable facts about Lake Superior is that it contains the second-deepest point in all of the United States, regardless of the fact that the lake’s surface is at the highest elevation of all the 5 Great Lakes!
+One of the most remarkable facts about Lake Superior is that it contains the second-deepest point in all of the United States, even though the lake’s surface is at the highest elevation of all the 5 Great Lakes!

 The deepest point is located at a depth of 733 feet (223 meters) below sea level, which means that only Iliamna Lake in Alaska with a depth of 942 feet (287 meters) below sea level is deeper.

 This doesn’t mean that it’s the deepest lake in the United States though because Crater Lake is much deeper its deepest point is located 4,229 feet (1,289 meters) above sea level due to its high elevation.

 6. Native Americans referred to it as “The Great Sea,” and there’s a reason

 When the French first arrived at the lake in the 16th century, they referred to it as “le lac supérieur,” a name that refers to the fact that it’s located above Lake Huron.